 Welcome to IslaTravelers.com.
-My name is Bob Crabb, owner, webmaster, and guilty party to putting this site on the internet.
+My name is Bob Crabb, owner, developer, and guilty party to putting this site on the internet.

 After visiting Isla Mujeres several times from 2002 to 2004, and having been connected with other frequent visitors via an internet message board, I started this site on somewhat of a whim on August 11, 2005.
 My reason for starting the site was so that I could have a venue for posting some stories that I had written about travel to Isla Mujeres and other islands, and because I wanted to open an internet forum for others with similar travel interests.
 Although at the time, there were two other web sites with message boards dedicated to fans of the island, I didn't like either of them, so I felt that the only way I would have a cyber spot to hang out that was to my liking would be to start my own.